-An SOE agent, Philip Worrall, OBE, on assignment in the Greek mountains.
+|An SOE agent, Philip Worrall, OBE, on assignment in the Greek mountains.
 With him are two of his contacts in the field.|

-Of course, many women were at home, raising the kids and dealing with ration books, little variety at the store, ageing cars they didn't know how to maintain, and massive inconveniences.
+Of course, many women were at home, raising the kids and dealing with ration books, little variety at the store, aging cars they didn't know how to maintain, and massive inconveniences.
 If their husbands in the military sent home their pay, a soldier's salary didn't go far.
 There was little news about their men amidst a seemingly endless war.

 Another BDM girl with a very modern look to her.
 You could easily picture her in a prep school in the '60s or '70s.
-Heck, she wouldn't look to out of place now without the BDM regalia.
+Heck, she wouldn't look too out of place now without the BDM regalia.